andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 - $H_1a$:Certain discount values have a greater effect than others.

-To begin, in taking a look at the **OrderDetail table**, it was apparent I'd have the data I'd need - simply quantity and discount.
+To begin, in taking a look at the **OrderDetail table**, the data required was made available: quantity and discount.
 Once imported, the data was grouped by discount level and the means of the quantity sold for each were compared against each other to evaluate if they were statistically significantly different.
 The results can suggest if the null hypothesis can be rejected with a probability of 5% error in reporting a false negative.

 ### Some initial information was gathered:

-From this dataset of 2155 line items that span 830 orders, the average quantity ordered is 24 regardless of discount, the minimum ordered is 0 and max ordered is 130, although the IQR is between 10 and 30.
+From this dataset of 2155 line items that span 830 orders, it was discovered the average quantity ordered is 24 regardless of discount, the minimum ordered is 0 and max ordered is 130, although the IQR is between 10 and 30.
 Pricing ranges from `$2` - `$263` with an average price of `$26.21`

 Discounts were distributed as follows: